Ticonderoga Ship’s Log 22 December, 1852, 0530

 Ginny moved onto her knees and bent down to listen to the boy’s chest.
 She shook her head.

 Kit let out a mournful cry and cradled her boy in her arms, stroking his hair and kissing the top of his head.
-Tears fell onto his face as she held his head to her breast.
-She screamed his name and peered into the faces of the other passengers.
-None moved, but they stared at the spectacle of another lost child.
+Her silent tears fell onto his face as she held his head to her breast.

 Clara reappeared with the bucket of water and placing her head on her mother's shoulder, stared down at the tranquil face of her brother.